ashislaha/CarDetection-Keras/README.md

 # CarDetection-Keras
 "Car Detection" is trained in Keras using Tensorflow as back-end.
 It's taking an image as input and it
 gives a binary decision whether a car is present in the image or not.
 It's a Dense Neural Network.
 After train, converting the .h5 model into .mlmodel to use in Xcode.
-(Please check the CarDetection-iOS project for that).
+(Please check the CarDetection-iOS project for that :  https://github.com/ashislaha/CarDetection-iOS ).

 This is the accuray after trained by 50 epochs , almost 97% accurate on train data & on unknown test data 80% accurate